WRF-Fire-UNR/UNR-WRF-FIRE/docs/source/case_studies.rst

     fire_upwinding = 7,
     fire_boundary_guard=-1,

 The first option, “fire_print_msg”, controls the output from WRF-Fire written on the standard output.
 Option 1 used in this case prints the basic information of fire module such as mean and maximum wind speed, area burned, and model time. “fire_wind_height” controls the height at which the wind components are calculated for Rothermel’s ROS equation which is typically 6.5 meters same as in this case.
 As mentioned earlier, this case is an uncoupled model meaning that the fire/atmosphere interaction is turned off.
-This is defined by “fire_atm_feedback” which is set to zero. “fire_viscosity” and “fire_upwinding” determine the artificial viscosity required for the level-set equation and the spatial discretization of the level-set differential equation, respectively. “fire_upwinding” 7 is for WENO5 scheme.
+This is defined by “fire_atm_feedback” which is set to zero. “fire_viscosity” and “fire_upwinding” determine the artificial viscosity required for the level-set equation and the spatial discretization of the level-set differential equation, respectively. “fire_upwinding” 7 is for WENO5 scheme [3].
 Lastly, the “fire_boundary_guard” specifies the number of cells from the domain boundary to stop the fire when it reaches that cell.

 The “&fire” section of this case study is as follows.